haiwera-silk-cd/magento-devdocs/guides/v2.2/mrg/ce/Signifyd.md

 ---

-The Magento_Signifyd module provides integration with the [Signifyd](https://www.signifyd.com/) fraud protection system.
+The Magento_Signifyd模块 provides integration with the [Signifyd](https://www.signifyd.com/) fraud protection system.
 The integration is based on the Signifyd API; see the [Signifyd API docs](https://www.signifyd.com/docs/api/#/introduction/) for technical details.

 The module implementation allows you to: